Cumberkid/Learning-the-Optimal-Solution-Path/README.md

   - We use a bivariate Legendre polynomial basis for LSP.

-  - The loss function runs on a 2 hyperparameters (2-d).
+  - The loss function runs on 2 hyperparameters (2-d).

   - The `high-dimension` folder contains a variation of the portfolio allocation problem that considers the objective $ h(\theta, \lambda) =  -\lambda_1 \cdot \mu^\top \theta + \lambda_2 \cdot \theta^\top \Sigma \theta + \|\theta -\lambda_{3:12}\|_2^2$, so that the hyperparameter $\lambda$ is 12-dimensional.